smaya-a/pythagorean/index.markdown

 **How to Cite:**

 > Anand, Smaya, Hannah Hedrick, and O'Neil, Frances.
-“Pythagorean Women.”
+“The Letters of Theano: Neopythagorean Pseudoepigrapha.”
 December 5, 2025. https://smaya-a.github.io/pythagorean/.

 # The Source